react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 }
 ```

-Here we animate the scale of the dialog, and also add an overlay to close the dialog.
+Here we animate the scale of the dialog, and also add an overlay to close the dialog create via reanimated.